aneeshsharma/MatrixMultiplyerModule/README.md

 6 12 18
 ```

+## Prerequisites
+Before installing and testing this driver module, make sure you have the following packages installed -
+- `make` - the make utility
+- `gcc` - the GNU Compiler Collection

 ## Usage
 The project includes a `Makefile`.
 The operations on the `Makefile` are given below.
 You can use them to compile the module and install the module to your system.
 It also includes a test script that can be used to test the module-